Anshul619/HLD-System-Designs/src/2_AWSComponents/6_DatabaseServices/AmazonRDS.md

 - The automatic scheduling is done only for patches that are related to security and [durability](../../1_HLDDesignComponents/0_SystemGlossaries/Durability.md).
 - By default, there is a 30-minute value assigned as the maintenance window and the DB instance will still be available during these events though you might observe a minimal effect on performance.

+# Security
+- Encryption at rest using KMS
+- Automated backups, snapshots & replicas are also encrypted.
+- Encryption in flight/transmit using SSL
+- Authentication using IAM

 # AWS Database Migration Service
 - [AWS DMS](https://aws.amazon.com/dms/) helps to migrate other databases to Amazon RDS.